tenzir/tenzir/web/docs/setup-vast/tune.md

 rather than only outdated ones.
 This is useful when you change configuration options and want to regenerate all partitions.

-The `--step-size` and `--parallel` options are performance tuning knobs.
-The step size controls the number of partitions to transform at once, and the parallelism level controls how many runs to start in parallel.
-The step size defaults to 4, and the parallel level to 1.
+The `--parallel` options is a performance tuning knob.
+The parallelism level controls how many sets of partitions to rebuild in parallel.
+This value defaults to 1 to limit the CPU and memory requirements of the rebuilding process, which grow linearly with the selected parallelism level.

-The step size is a critical parameter for merging undersized partitions.
-For optimal results we recommend a larger step size.
-The memory usage requirements for rebuilding partitions in the VAST server scales linearly with both the step size and the parallel level.

 An optional expression allows for restricting the set of partitions to rebuild.
 VAST performs a catalog lookup with the expression to identify the set of